Watch: Angel Di Maria’s goal in Copa America final helps Lionel Messi and Argentina end a long wait

 4. Chile, Paraguay, Peru 2

+The 33-year-old winger ran onto Rodrigo De Paul’s sumptuous through ball to lob Brazil goalkeeper Ederson with a first time finish.

+Messi could have wrapped up the win two minutes from time but slipped when clean through with only Ederson to beat.
+But it didn’t prove costly for his side as a resolute defensive display, led by an impressive Emiliano Martinez in goal once again, led Argentina to their moment of triumph.

-Former Barcelona teammates Lionel Messi and Neymar lined up opposite each other in Saturday’s Copa America final, with both looking to end a hoodoo that has also affected some of their countries’ greatest players.
+Former Barcelona teammates Messi and Neymar lined up opposite each other in the final, with both looking to end a hoodoo that has also affected some of their countries’ greatest players.

-Like Brazil’s Pele and Diego Maradona of Argentina before them, neither Messi nor Neymar had ever won the Copa.
+Like Brazil’s Pele and Diego Maradona of Argentina before them, neither Messi nor Neymar had ever won the Copa before.
 As it turned out, that statistic changed for one of them in the dream final at Rio de Janeiro’s iconic Maracana stadium with Messi’s team emerging victorious.

 For Messi, this was his fourth Copa final and perhaps was the last chance to finish on the winning side.
 He had been his team’s standout performer, as ever, scoring four goals and creating five more – the tournament leader in both categories but had to depend on di Maria’s brilliance in the 22nd minute to win the final.